 10. Lady Sarah’s Sinful Desires (Secrets at Thorncliff Manor)

-The story is about two main characters who share a residence, and they’re new neighbors to each other.
+The story is about two main characters who share a residence and are new neighbors to each other.
 They bump into each other on this field.
-It starts off enemies to lovers because they both have poor impressions of each other.
+It starts enemies to lovers because they both have poor impressions of each other.
 Christopher turns from friends to lovers.
 He does not want to marry anybody, and he doesn’t trust women because of something that happened in his past, and he got scared.

 Author: Sophie Barnes